mpenney99/zustand-computed-property/README.md

 # Zustand computed

-Another TypeScript-friendly computed middleware for Zustand.
-Allows to define `compute`'d values directly in the store, which feels like a very natural way.
-Computed values can even depend on other computed values!
+Another TypeScript-friendly computed middleware for Zustand. `computed` values can be defined directly in the store.
+From there, computed values can be accessed just like any another variable, even by other computed values!

-How does it work? `compute` actually returns a function with is tagged with a `Symbol`.
-The whole store state is wrapped in a Proxy that, on property access, checks if the property value has the `Symbol` attached.
-If it does, the function is invoked and the result of that computation is returned instead.
+How does it work?
+The quick answer is with [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) magic.
+The store state is wrapped in a Proxy object that on property access, checks for `computed` values and resolves them, returning the computed result instead.

-Note that since it uses Proxies and Symbols, this library might not be compatible with very old browsers.

 ## Installation